OpenLibMathSeq/IntegerTriangles.jl/docs/src/modules.md

 ##   🔶  [TrianglesExplorer](https://github.com/OpenLibMathSeq/IntegerTriangles.jl/blob/master/src/TrianglesExplorer.jl)

 Explore integer triangles via their traits.
-The traits and their references will be saved as csv-files in the data directory.
+The traits and their OEIS references will be saved as csv-files in the data directory.

 ##   🔶  [TrianglesPlot](https://github.com/OpenLibMathSeq/IntegerTriangles.jl/blob/master/src/TrianglesPlot.jl)